Kedon Slovis: 2019

-Slovis finished the 2019 season with a freshman record 3,502 yards, 30 touchdowns to only 9 interceptions and an NCAA Freshman record 71.8 completion percentage, while leading USC to an 8–4 regular season record and a Holiday Bowl berth en route to being named the PAC-12 Freshman of the Year.
+Slovis finished the 2019 season with a freshman record 3,502 yards, 30 touchdowns to only 9 interceptions and an NCAA Freshman record 71.8 completion percentage, while leading USC to an 8–4 regular season record and a Holiday Bowl berth en route to being named the Pac-12 Freshman of the Year.

 2020

 Following the 2019 season, multiple sources pegged Slovis as a possible contender for the Heisman Trophy in 2020.
 On July 14, 2020, he was named to the Davey O'Brien Award Watch List alongside other notable quarterbacks, including 2020 Heisman Trophy favorites Trevor Lawrence and Justin Fields.
 In light of the COVID-19 pandemic, the 2020 Pac-12 Conference football season was indefinitely suspended.
-In September, Slovis sent an open letter alongside several other USC players convincing California Governor Gavin Newsom to loosen restrictions related to the pandemic to possibly allow for a 2020 season.
+In September, Slovis sent an open letter alongside several other USC players convincing Governor of California Gavin Newsom to loosen restrictions related to the pandemic to possibly allow for a 2020 season.

-In week one of the 2020 season, against the Arizona State University Sun Devils, Slovis set a USC record of 40 completions as he threw for 380 yards and 2 touchdowns in a 28–27 comeback victory.
-For his efforts he received Davey O’Brien Award Great 8, Manning Award Star of the Week and CollegeSportsMadness.com Pac-12 Offensive Player of the Week honors.
-The following week, the Trojans traveled to Tucson to play the University of Arizona Wildcats where Slovis led another 4th quarter comeback, throwing for 325 yards and 1 touchdown in the 34–30 victory.
+In week one of the 2020 season, against the Arizona State Sun Devils, Slovis set a USC record of 40 completions as he threw for 380 yards and 2 touchdowns in a 28–27 comeback victory.
+For his efforts he received Davey O'Brien Award "Great 8", Manning Award Star of the Week and CollegeSportsMadness.com Pac-12 Offensive Player of the Week honors.
+The following week, the Trojans traveled to Tucson to play the Arizona Wildcats, where Slovis led another 4th quarter comeback, throwing for 325 yards and 1 touchdown in the 34–30 victory.
 In Week 3, Slovis threw for 264 yards, 2 touchdowns and 1 interception en route to defeating the Utah Utes in Salt Lake City, for the first time since 2012, and improving USC's record to 3–0.
-Following the cancellation of their Week 4 matchup vs the Colorado Buffaloes due to COVID-19, Slovis led USC to a 38–13 victory over Wazzu throwing for 287 yards and 5 touchdowns (4 of which were to Amon-Ra St. Brown).
+Following the cancellation of their Week 4 matchup against the Colorado Buffaloes due to COVID-19, Slovis led USC to a 38–13 victory over the Washington State Cougars, throwing for 287 yards and 5 touchdowns (4 of which were to Amon-Ra St. Brown).